-Any time you are arrested for a DWI, that arrest goes on your “record” for a background check (It gets reported to the TCIC and NCIC, the Texas and National Crime Information Center).
-For first-time DWI offenders that meet certain criteria (no accident, alcohol concentration below a 0.15, no criminal history, for example), then they may be able to get their DWI arrest sealed (non-disclosed) from public view.
-Texas law allows for a non-disclosure on: 1.)
+Any time you are arrested for a DWI, that arrest goes on your personal “record” for a background check (It gets reported to the TCIC and NCIC, the Texas and National Crime Information Center).
+For first-time DWI offenders, dependent on whether they meet certain criteria (no accident, alcohol concentration below a 0.15, no criminal history, for example), they may be able to get their DWI arrest sealed (non-disclosed) from public view.
+Texas law will provide for the possibility of a non-disclosure when cases involve the following: 1.)
 DWI convictions (Law changed in 2017 to allow for certain low level DWI convictions to be eligible for a non-disclosure), or 2.
 DWI Deferred Adjudication that results in a Dismissal (Law changed on September 1, 2019 to allow for deferred adjudication on certain first time DWI arrests).
-Learn more about DWI Non-Disclosures.
+Get more information about DWI Non-Disclosures.

 DWI OFFENSES WE OFFER CRIMINAL DEFENSE:

 - DWI WITH BAC > 0.15